BrownbearSecurity/CINNAMON-BEAR/README.md

-# SunBear: Peer-to-Peer Messaging and File Transfer
+# CINNAMONBEAR: Peer-to-Peer Messaging and File Transfer

-SunBear is a simple peer-to-peer messaging and file transfer application built in C++ for Windows.
+CINNAMONBEAR is a simple peer-to-peer messaging and file transfer application built in C++ for Windows.
 It allows users to communicate and exchange files over a local network without the need for a centralized server.

 ## Features